RalphAS/PseudospectraView.jl/README.md

 * The "pause/resume/stop" logic is not implemented.

 # Other notable peculiarities
+* At present, using Pseudospectra.jl with command-line graphics calls and with the QML App in the same session requires the use of a `Plots` backend **other than** PyPlot for the command-line work.
-* At present, there is a use dichotomy: in a given session, one may use **either** a direct interface to Pseudospectra.jl with interactive graphics **or** the GUI.
-(This is because the plotter must use a non-interactive backend to prepare images for QML, and coordination of backend switching with the Pseudospectra API is only a dream.)
+  (This is because the plotter must use a non-interactive interface to prepare images for QML)
 * The App is in its own module, which is reloaded for each instance.
 * PseudospectraQML uses a separate module (PSAData) to store some variables.

 # Known issues
 * The GUI is finicky.
-  * Text fields may not be properly converted to associated variables.
-Using the Tab key to check in the value seems most reliable.
+  * Text fields may not be properly converted to associated variables unless one uses the Tab key to check in the value.
   * Coordinate conversion for zooming is flaky.
-I find that resizing the whole app window, then forcing a redraw, makes it more accurate.
+Sometimes resizing the whole app window, then forcing a redraw, makes it more accurate.
-  * Obscure callback problems will arise occasionally.
+  * Obscure callback problems arise occasionally, some harmless, others not.
+* Some informational messages are not correctly synchronized.
 * Some warnings and errors provoked from the GUI are reported in the console.
 * Some buttons & menu items remain enabled when incompatible with state.
 * The control flow is very convoluted.
-  * Zooming and the axis-setting widgets are not coordinated (yet).
+  * Zooming and the axis-setting widgets are not always coordinated.
   * Deadlocks or crashes are possible.
 File an issue if you encounter them.

 # Caveat
 The current translator/author is a novice at GUI construction, and generally prefers command-line interfaces.
-Hence this part of the project may languish unless others show interest.
+Hence this project may languish unless others show interest.

 # Disclaimer